moodle/devdocs/general/contentguidelines/02-styleguide/grammar.md

 - Always use a country code with phone numbers.

-- For units of measure, use lowercase letters and a nonbreaking space (&amp;nbsp) before the unit.
+- For units of measure, use lowercase letters and a non-breaking space (&amp;nbsp) before the unit.

 > Example: 121 km, not 121km.